ragnor/simple-spring-memcached/readme.txt

 Above maven and spring profile settings only define what provider will be used in integration tests.
 In both cases created artifacts support spymemcached and xmemcached.

+Because of the lombok library and bug in older JVM versions (http://bugs.sun.com/view_bug.do?bug_id=6512707) you may get 'incompatible types' errors in compilation.
+To prevent such errors use Java in version at least 1.6.30.